cord-tools/cord-pipeline-samples/README.md

 # cord-pipeline-samples

-Please refer to [Cord Help](https://help.cord.tools/cord/Cord-Pipes-User-Documentation.1657209225.html) for further details and complete documentations.

 This repository contains example files for the different features and use cases of the cord tools pipelines.

+Please refer to [Cord Help](https://help.cord.tools/cord/Cord-Pipes-User-Documentation.1657209225.html) for further details and complete documentation.

+## cord.yml

 The configuration file within your repository could be named: